Teaching baby CPR with a memorable musical twist

 The campaign video

 The campaign features everyone’s favourite nursery rhyme characters.
 They come together to create a memorable rhyme to explain how to do baby CPR.
 Incy Wincy Spider, Humpty Dumpty, Jack & Jill, and the Cat & the Fiddle feature in the video struggling to write the rhyme.
-They have more luck in the longer online version where they make baby CPR truly unfogettable in just two minutes with a catchy song.
+They have more luck in the longer online version where they make baby CPR truly unforgettable in just two minutes with a catchy song.

 Nursery Rhymes Inc. follows on from last year’s award winning The Chokeables, which taught parents how to help a choking baby.
 Since its launch, The Chokeables is credited with saving the lives of 46 children.
 The video, which has had over 10 million views online, forms part of our vision that everyone should know first aid.